- Michael Davis

 The atmosphere begins early in the day as parking lots around Oklahoma State University open at 8 am on game day.
 The area around Boone Pickens Stadium and throughout the campus begins to host crowds of tailgaters with bright orange pop up tents.
 The smell of food from grills or smokers replaces the fresh scent of the Oklahoma plains.
 Non-tailgating fans that want to begin their day head towards the restaurants around Stillwater, the most famous hot spot being Eskimo Joe’s.

 The two-level, 60,000+ seat stadium fills with bright orange quickly; the stadium has bleacher seating, but there are cushions available to rent.
-However, the fans spend more time standing than sitting down, which is part of the reason the OSU fan base is one of the loudest in the Big 12.
-You’ll be able to identify the student section on the west side of the stadium, near the OSU entrance tunnel, as the front row of students beat the sides of the stadium walls with large sticks.
+However, fans here spend more time standing than sitting down, which is part of the reason the OSU fan base is one of the loudest in the Big 12.
+You’ll be able to identify the student section on the west side of the stadium, near the OSU entrance tunnel, as the front row of students beats the sides of the stadium walls with large sticks.
 The band is in the end zone, not far from the students.

 The Cowboys football team enters the field by opening a gate like at a rodeo bull riding event, and run through smoke, fireworks, and the playing band.
-Bullet (a horse) is ridden onto the field with the OSU Flag ahead of the team.
+Bullet (a horse) is ridden onto the field with the OSU flag ahead of the team.

 Pokes fans are continuously involved throughout the game and have numerous traditions.
 These traditions range from a first down chant, motioning in unison, the chant of “Orange Power” from 60,000+ people, and fans waving in unison every time the Cowboys score.
 Overall, the atmosphere is wonderful, and depending on the visiting team or the importance of the game, the atmosphere at Boone Pickens Stadium can easily move from good to great.